bitcoin-balancer/cli-lite/README.md

   <br/>

-  When executed, after generating the environment assets and the compose file, it runs:
+  When executed, after generating the environment assets and the `compose.yaml` file, it runs:
   ```bash
   docker system prune --all --force